APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

 The Daily Bruin stated "some student advocates cited parallels between BDS and the successful campaign by students in the 1980s calling for the UC to divest from companies doing business with the South African government, which was enforcing a system of apartheid."

-The difference is, the movement calling for the end of South African apartheid came from an assembled group within the general student body at Berkeley.
+The difference is the movement calling for the end of South African apartheid came from an assembled group within the general student body at Berkeley.
 It did not come from the student gov't.
-The issue arises when a University of California student, pays mandatory Undergraduate Students Association Fees in order to be allowed to attend the university.
+The issue arises when a University of California student pays mandatory Undergraduate Students Association Fees in order to be allowed to attend the university.

 The above phrasing is highly critical of Israel, going far beyond military operations taking place in Gaza.
 Regardless of specific content, the message is political and calls into question whether the USAC is following their own [bylaws](https://static1.squarespace.com/static/6508fc8793db9d26ceab8952/t/6641d05eb7443b3f12156677/1715994667939/bylaws.2023-05-09.pdf#page=1).